 Depending on the Keyboard, you may find a small LED indicator on the keyboard to indicate whether the Number Lock is enabled or not.

 If you are unable to type numbers, simply press the Num Lock key once to enable the Number pad.
 You will see the LED light glowing, indicating that the Number Pad is now working.

 If there is no LED on the keyboard, you should be able to see a message on the screen, confirming that the number pad has been activated.

 2. Turn OFF Mouse Keys

-Another reason for Keyboard not typing numbers in Windows 10 is due to the mouse keys being switched ON.
+Another reason for Keyboard not typing numbers is due to Mouse keys being switched ON.

 Now, see if you are able to type numbers on your computer.